mmrobins/franklin-battery-scheduler/README.md

 That said, if you want to go this route, follow the instructions below.

-### 1. Fork or Clone This Repository
+### 1. Fork or Clone This GitHub Repository

-Fork this repository to your GitHub account
+Fork [this repository](https://github.com/mmrobins/franklin-battery-scheduler) to your GitHub account

-### 2. Configure CI Secrets
+### 2. Configure GitHub Actions Secrets

 In your GitHub repository, go to [**Settings → Secrets and variables → Actions**](https://github.com/yourusername/franklin-battery-scheduler/settings/secrets/actions)